-Restrictions in AAP's credit facility could limit its ability to make distributions to us, thereby limiting our ability to make distributions to our Class A shareholders.
+Restrictions in AAP's and PAA's respective credit facilities could limit AAP's ability to make distributions to us, thereby limiting our ability to make distributions to our Class A shareholders.

-AAP's credit facility contains various operating and financial restrictions and covenants.
-AAP's ability to comply with these restrictions and covenants may be affected by events beyond its control, including prevailing economic, financial and industry conditions.
-If AAP is unable to comply with these restrictions and covenants, any indebtedness under this credit facility may become immediately due and payable and AAP's lenders' commitment to make further loans under this credit facility may terminate.
-AAP might not have, or be able to obtain, sufficient funds to make these accelerated payments.
+AAP's and PAA's respective credit facilities contain various operating and financial restrictions and covenants.
+AAP's and PAA's respective ability to comply with these restrictions and covenants may be affected by events beyond their control, including prevailing economic, financial and industry conditions.
+If AAP or PAA is unable to comply with these restrictions and covenants, any indebtedness under these credit facilities may become immediately due and payable and AAP's and PAA's respective lenders' commitment to make further loans under these credit facilities may terminate.
+AAP or PAA might not have, or be able to obtain, sufficient funds to make these accelerated payments.